Exercise

 Dumbbell Glute Bridge

-How to Perform - Dumbbell Glute Bridge
+How to Perform the Dumbbell Glute Bridge

 - Lie flat on your back with knees bent and feet planted hip-width apart, placing a dumbbell horizontally across your hips, holding it stable with both hands.